 19. Mill Creek Nature Park

 There are over 500 acres of nature for visitors to explore at the Mill Creek Nature Park.
-The park embraces conserving the natural ecosystems and how fostering economic development has been done in ways that protect the environment.
+The park embraces conserving the natural ecosystems and fostering economic development in ways that protect the environment.

 20. Workout at the Riverview’s Green Gym

-You can spend some time outdoors during your work out.
+You can spend some time outdoors during your workout.
 The Riverview Green Gym is totally free and is completely outside.
-There are various activities that you can do at this gym, such as weight training stations, rowing machine, air walker, and elliptical machines.
+There are various activities you can do at this gym, including weight-training stations, rowing machines, air walkers, and elliptical machines.

 21. Marche Moncton Market